Read a few of the books below to get a feel for Switzerland—its people, atmosphere, and history—before you visit.

 - Daisy Miller (Henry James), a novella, probes the emotional complications of a rich American traveling in Switzerland.
 Published in 1878, the novella became one of James's all-time big successes.

-- Heidi (Johanna Spyri), a world classic, is the best-known book set in Switzerland.
-Charming readers of every generation since its publication in 1880, it’s the story of a young orphan sent to live with her grumpy grandfather in the Swiss Alps.
+- Heidi (Johanna Spyri) is the kids’ book that spawned a thousand Swiss stereotypes.
+Charming readers of every generation since its publication in 1880, it’s the story of a young orphan sent to live with her grumpy grandfather in the Alps.

 - Hotel du Lac (Anita Brookner) is the story of a romance author who has been banished by her friends to a stately hotel in Switzerland, where she hears fascinating tales of the guests she befriends there.

-- The Magic Mountain (Thomas Mann) is a classic, one of the most celebrated novels of the 20th century, and it's set in an alpine sanatorium in the resort of Davos-Platz.
-Mann tells the story of Hans Castorp, a "modern everyman," who spends 7 years in the alpine sanatorium for TB patients before leaving to become a soldier in World War I.
+- The Magic Mountain (Thomas Mann) is a classic Bildungsroman set in an alpine sanatorium in the resort of Davos-Platz.
+Mann’s “everyman” protagonist, Hans Castorp, spends 7 years among convalescing tuberculosis patients before leaving to become a soldier in World War I.

 - Scrambles Amongst the Alps (Edward Whymper) is the latest reprint of this classic mountaineer's account of his conquest of the Matterhorn.